Star Wars: The Legacy Revealed: Synopsis

 Another large portion of the special was focused on Han Solo.
 Han Solo's name represents him, Solo meaning "one".
 Unlike other characters, who were based on mythical archetypes, he is seen more as a wild west outlaw because he personifies independence, self-reliance, and depends on no one but himself.
 In some parts of the Star Wars saga, it might seem like a Wild West town, where no one cares what happens as long as it is cleaned up.
 Tom Brokaw describes the series as a "Western in the future".

 There's one part that discusses the need for companions and faithful followers.
 The comic relief of Star Wars is R2-D2 and C-3PO.
-The two robots are compared to Abbott & Costello, Laurel & Hardy and Tom & Jerry.
+The two robots are compared to Abbott and Costello, Laurel and Hardy and Tom and Jerry.
 Jar Jar Binks, the childlike innocent, grows up throughout the films and gains responsibility, allowing for children to connect to him.
 They have been influenced by such classic cartoon characters as Mickey Mouse, Donald Duck, Bugs Bunny, Daffy Duck and Porky Pig.

 The journey of a hero is also of large importance.
 The hero must undergo tests that will make him stronger, sometimes having to face their worst fears or confront their nightmares.
 The extent to which Lucas used ideas from mythologist Joseph Campbell is discussed by Jonathan Young of the Campbell Archives.

 For every hero, it says, there must be a villain.
 Darth Vader is portrayed as the ruthless enforcer.
 Confronting the villain is a critical part of the hero's journey.
 The show says that there is a dramatic regard and excitement to choosing evil over good.
 When Palpatine tempts Anakin with power, it is like the serpent tempting Eve with the apple.
 When Anakin succumbs to the Dark Side, it is like the man who sells his soul to the devil.
-This is also compared to John Milton's Paradise Lost, where Lucifer, a good Angel, wages war on Heaven and is cast out, forcing him to his own place in Hell.
+This is also compared to John Milton's Paradise Lost, where Lucifer, a good angel, wages war on Heaven and is cast out, forcing him to his own place in Hell.
 The battle on Mustafar symbolises an apocalyptic atmosphere and mirrors Anakin internally.
 When he has no humanity left and becomes the mechanical monster of Darth Vader, it is said to be like Frankenstein's Monster.